Case Study:

 Communications and operations moved in sync.
 Outreach needed to reach the right populations at the right moment, appointment systems had to adapt as eligibility expanded, and community concerns required thoughtful, informed responses.

-Much of the work felt like building the plane while flying it, responding deliberately and responsibly under conditions that had no established playbook.
+Much of the work required responding deliberately, quickly, and responsibly under conditions that had no established playbook.

 Artifacts